Simbiat/AutomatedRunSheet/README.md

 # How?
 It's relatively simple, really.
 You can download Sample ARS.xlsm file and fill it in with your tasks.
 It has integrated `EditorManual`, that gives some explanation on what's what inside there and a bunch of settings you may want to utilize.
 Generally, it's expected that you will go to `VBA Editor` only to change password for the book: this should be done right at the top of `Security` module, you won't miss it.
 All buttons available on the sheet are activated using `Double-click`.
+You can check screenshots of the RunSheet in `Screenshots` folder in repository:
+* EditorManual1.jpg: First half of Editor Manual
+* EditorManual2.jpg: Second half of Editor Manual
+* Sample_EditorMode.jpg: how ARS.xlsm from `Sample` look like in `Editor Mode`
+* Settings.jpg: `Settings` sheet
+* WorkCopy_EditorMode.jpg: how actual working copy of ARS.xlsm looks like in `Editor Mode` (descriptions are blurred for security purposes)
+* WorkCopy_UserMode.jpg: how actual working copy of ARS.xlsm looks like in `User Mode` (descriptions are blurred for security purposes)

 # Features
 * Marking steps status with either drop-down menu or shortkeys, that can be customized in `Settings`